Alaska Sales Tax

 Related Calculators & Resources

-Disclaimer: This calculator provides estimates based on local Alaska sales tax rates as of January 2025.
+Disclaimer: This calculator provides estimates based on local Alaska sales tax rates as of April 2026.
 Alaska has no state sales tax.
 Local tax rates are subject to change by municipal ordinance.
+Many municipalities (Ketchikan, Sitka, Seldovia, Craig, Haines, Skagway, Pelican) apply seasonal rates; the calculator reflects the current (April-September) rate where applicable.
 For official tax rates and specific guidance on your situation, please consult your local municipality or a qualified tax professional.

 Not Legal or Tax Advice: The information provided on this page is for informational purposes only and should not be construed as legal or tax advice.
 Always verify current rates before making large purchases or business decisions.